-Kerryn is a Fellow in Pacific Politics with the ANU’s Department of Pacific Affairs.
+Kerryn Baker is a Fellow in Pacific Politics with the ANU’s Department of Pacific Affairs.
 She researches political participation, electoral politics and electoral reform issues in the Pacific Islands.

 A fast end to an era of political dominance in Samoa

 The Human Rights Protection Party has been in power almost continuously for nearly 40 years.
 Perhaps no longer.

 The Pacific and a “third option” to the independence question

 Bougainville or New Caledonia could chart their own course with “flexible sovereignty” – but that might not be enough.

 There is a new normal for Solomon Islands politics – a fund of money makes sitting MPs much stronger than historically.